ministryofjustice/intranet/docker/README.md

 ### Two themes, one site

-Our WP site uses two themes, the parent `mojintranet` and the child theme `clarity`. `mojintranet` is  being deprecated, and we only make use of its functions, none of its frontend assets, CS or JS are used.
+Our WP site uses two themes, the parent `mojintranet` and the child theme `clarity`. `mojintranet` is  being deprecated, and we only make use of its functions, none of its frontend assets, CS or JS.
 Therefore, gulp will only watch for PHP changes in `mojintranet` but will do no asset compiling.

 All asset compiling is done in the `clarity` theme.
 For more information on how WP parent/child theme work, visit - https://developer.wordpress.org/themes/advanced-topics/child-themes/

 ### Troubleshooting